ibm-cloud-docs/vpc/vsi_is_manage_images.md

 * Contains a single file or volume
 * Size of the boot disk doesn't exceed 250 GB
 * Size of the boot disk isn't below 10 GB, images below 10 GB are rounded up to 10 GB
-* Is in qcow2 format
+* Is in qcow2 or VHD format
 * Is cloud-init enabled
 * The operating system is supported as a [stock image](/docs/vpc?topic=vpc-about-images#stock-images) operating system